ndodswor/Duda/README.md

     7. Set the tablet navigation to 'side' (the icon with a darker half of the page) and the mobile navigation to slide, list (the multiple boxes), or expanded (the single box at the top right).
+    8. Change the MLV.languages array to contain the suffixes of languages of the pages you've added in the order you wish them to display
+    9. Change the MLV.defaultLanguage variable to the suffix of the default language your site uses.

     ------------------------TROUBLESHOOTING / REQUIREMENTS----------------------------
     This script should be added to the header HTML of the site.